Boston Medical Center (BMC) Grayken Center for Addiction Training and Technical Assistance (TTA)

 Massachusetts Office Based Addiction Treatment (OBAT) ECHO®

-BMC's MA OBAT ECHO will take place from 7:30 AM to 9:00 AM EST on the 2nd and 4th Tuesday of each month (with some exceptions).
-Cycle 9 begins on January 10, 2023 and will run through June 27, 2023.
-Participants must enroll for the entire 12-part series to be eligible for continuing education credits.
+BMC's MA OBAT ECHO® will take place from 7:30 AM to 9:00 AM EST on 2nd and 4th Tuesdays of the month, with some exceptions.
+Cycle 9 consists of 12 sessions.
+Participants may formally enroll for the entire 12-part series or may choose to attend specific sessions.
+Click here to view upcoming dates and topics and to register.

 Boston Medical Center's (BMC) 12-part Massachusetts Office Based Addiction Treatment ECHO® (MA OBAT ECHO®) offers training and support in addiction treatment, with a focus on comprehensive care for patients with substance use disorders (SUDs).
 The free, case-based tele-mentoring program is designed to increase the capacity of care teams to integrate addiction treatment using a multidisciplinary care model.